 Almost two years ago, I wrote about the transformation minimalism made on my anxiety.
 It includes all of my history with anxiety and depression, but I have yet to update you on my journey with it since that time.

-Being two years later, a lot has happened.
+Two years later, a lot has happened.
 I want to walk you through the realizations that I have had since learning more about mental health.
 My anxiety feels completely different than before, yet it still feels the same.

 I was up late the other night, and came across a post on Facebook written by Scary Mommy that brought me to tears.
 For those of you who suffer with anxiety, I know you can relate to this post, but for those who cannot, give it a read.